lordmalick/Contacts-NoteBook/README.md

 npm install
 ```

-Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
+Then set up MONGO_URI Variable and specify Value in config.env file.
-That's it.
-You are ready to go.
 To execute this project just type
 ```
 npm start
 ```

-Enjoy...!